Truss plans ‘skew support’ to richest households, warns Resolution Foundation

 Around 11% of households with the highest electricity and gas use will gain more than £2,000 from the policy while 13% will gain less than £500.

-The Resolution Foundation said the lack of targeting across both the EPG and previous interventions meant that support was not necessarily going where it was most needed.
+The Resolution Foundation said the lack of targeting across both the EPG and previous interventions means that support is not necessarily going where it is most needed.

 Together with the universal £400 energy bill discount and the £150 council tax rebate to homes in bands A-D, support is being felt “broadly equally across the income distribution”, with an average gain of around £2,200.

-The report said Ms Truss’ plans to provide further cost-of-living support by scrapping the rise in national insurance “will skew support towards the very highest-income households”.
+The report said Ms Truss’s plans to provide further cost-of-living support by scrapping the rise in national insurance “will skew support towards the very highest-income households”.

 The combination of the EPG and the national insurance cut could leave the 10% with the highest incomes benefiting by £4,700 on average while the poorest tenth receive £2,200 in 2023/24.

+“My phone is red hot and people are just at the end of their tether.
+And we already know that probably seven out of 10 pubs won’t make the winter if this help doesn’t come.”

+Mr Lord, who is also the night time economy adviser for Greater Manchester, said businesses are already going under “on a daily basis” and are “sat in limbo” ahead of the fiscal event.

-The cost of the EPG, which will be funded by borrowing, “could eclipse the £137 billion worth of bailouts for banks during the financial crisis”.
+The Resolution Foundation report said the cost of the EPG, which will be funded by borrowing, “could eclipse the £137 billion worth of bailouts for banks during the financial crisis”.

 The think tank said there is a “strong case” for extending windfall taxes on oil and gas producers but also an argument for implementing a “solidarity tax” of some form on the rich to help cover the cost.